ArtifactDB/gobbler/README.md

 - `project`: string containing the name of the project.
 - `asset`: string containing the name of the asset.

-On success, the asset is deleted and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.
+On success, the asset is deleted.
+The HTTP response will contain a JSON object with the `status` property set to `SUCCESS`.
 A success is still reported even if the asset or its project is not present, in which case the operation is a no-op.

 To delete a version, create a file with the `request-delete_version-` prefix.